Board of Directors

 She has extensive laboratory and field research experience, including international projects based in remote locations such as Kenya and the North Slope of Alaska.
 Rainy holds a Bachelor’s degree in Biology with minors in Chemistry and Environmental Studies from Alma College.
 She completed both her Master’s and dual Ph.D. degrees from Michigan State University in the areas of Fisheries and Wildlife Management; and Ecology, Evolution and Behavioral Biology.

-Brigadier General (Ret.)
+BG (Ret.)
 C. David Turner

 Kirsten Wallace